rust-lang/rust/lang_changes.md

 # RFC policy - language design

 Pretty much every change to the language needs an RFC.
+Note that new lints (or major changes to an existing lint) are considered changes to the language.

 Language RFCs are managed by the language sub-team, and tagged `T-lang`.
 The language sub-team will do an initial triage of new PRs within a week of